Suggested links

 Is there compensation for mesothelioma?

-Yes, if you were exposed to asbestos in the past and it caused you to develop mesothelioma, you may be entitled to financial compensation.
+Yes, if you or a loved one was exposed to asbestos in the past and it caused you to develop mesothelioma, you may be entitled to financial compensation.

-It’s a good idea to talk to a mesothelioma lawyer who knows the ins and outs of the legal process and can fight to get you the maximum amount of compensation possible.
+It’s important to talk to a mesothelioma lawyer who knows how to navigate the legal system and can fight to get you the maximum amount of compensation possible.

 Partner, Simmons Hanly Conroy